Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

 The Bongeunsa Lotus Flower Festival.

-Bongeunsa Temple: Essential Info and FAQs
+Bongeunsa Temple: FAQs

-Is Bongeunsa worth visiting?
-Bongeunsa is a gorgeous temple complex in Seoul that's worth visiting because of its long history, temple stay programs, and wonderful grounds.
-It's also one of the best places to experience the contrast of ancient and modern in Korea.
+Bongeunsa is a gorgeous temple complex in Seoul that’s worth visiting because of its long history, temple stay programs, and wonderful grounds.
+It’s also one of the best places to experience the contrast of ancient and modern in Korea.

-Is there an admission fee for Bongeunsa Temple?
-It's completely free to enter Bongeunsa temple.
+2. Is there an admission fee for Bongeunsa Temple?

-What is the dress code for Bongeunsa in Seoul?
-There isn't a strict dress code, but you should consider the sacred environment and wear modest and respectful clothing.
+There isn’t a strict dress code, but you should consider the sacred environment and wear modest and respectful clothing.
 Some buildings may require you to remove your shoes before entering them, so pay attention to any signage near entrances.

-What are the temple's opening hours?
 Bongeunsa is open everyday from 5:00 to 22:00.

 Is a visit to a Buddhist Temple in Korea on your list of must-dos?
 Bongeunsa Temple is a lovely choice.